Metehan120/Oxidalloc/README.md

-## **Current Rewrite Status**: Mostly complete.
-The rewrite reuses core logic from the previous version, but is significantly simplified, safer, and more efficient.
-## **Current goal on Rewrite**: Figure out how to implement Trim and add documentation meanwhile.

-## ***Important***: This allocator have a new experimental mode called "Self Healing", which is still in development and may not be stable or even may security risk.
-The code is provided as-is, without any guarantees.

 # Oxidalloc

 A pure Rust general-purpose memory allocator designed to be used as a malloc replacement via `LD_PRELOAD`.

+## **Huge Update**: Oxidalloc now supports Trim for size classes >4096 (4kb), but still in development if there are any problems please report them.
+### Note: Oxidalloc still in development and experimental.

 ## Overview

 Oxidalloc is a high-performance allocator written entirely in Rust.
 It is designed to be ABI-compatible with glibc's malloc family and verified to run system-wide across a full Linux desktop environment.

+## ***Important***: This allocator have a new experimental mode called "Self Healing", which is still in development and may not be stable or even may security risk.
+The code is provided as-is, without any guarantees.

 ## Features